edwardmartins/sorting-algorithms/README.md

 # A collection of sorting algorithms implemented in C++

-A collection of sorting algorithms I implemented myself to see their advantages and disadvantages
+A collection of sorting algorithms implemented in C++ to see the advantages and disadvantages in each one of them

 ## Bubble Sort
 A slow sorting algorithm for the simplest data sets